marsavar/new-yorker-music/readme.md

 `index.html` displays the albums in a fancy way.

 ### What's next?
-Updates only happen when the Python script is run manually, therefore a way is needed to automate the running of the script.
+Updates only happen when the Python script is run manually; need to find a way to automate the running of the script on a weekly basis.